Finding the Right Wind Damages Expert Witness for Storm Litigation

 • Timeline reconstruction of damage progression

-How to Verify Expert Credentials
+How to Verify Wind Damages Expert Witness Credentials?

 Don’t take credentials at face value.
 Here’s how to verify your potential expert: